junxit/us-congress-bills-119/metadata.md

 - 2025-12-11 — The House resolved into Committee of the Whole House on the state of the Union for further consideration.
 - 2025-12-11 — The House rose from the Committee of the Whole House on the state of the Union to report H.R.
 3383.
 - 2025-12-11 — The previous question was ordered pursuant to the rule.
+- 2025-12-15 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.